humio/humio-ingest-load-test/README.md

 The relevant part in this context is this: `<$= data.sample("httpMethod") %>`.
 The `<%=` and `%>` tags say "execute the code within this block and output the value.
 The `data.sample("httpMethod")` code requests a sample from the sampler registered under the name `httpMethod`, which we created and registered above.
 The same concept applies to the _host1_ and _host2_ samplers.

+Note: `CSVSampler` is a sampler that exposes a `sampleRow` function as well as a `sample` function.  `sampleRow` samples a row of values from the provided CSV file that can then be access by index, e.g., `someVar(1)`.
+Using `sample` with a `CSVSampler` simply returns the value in the first column of the sampled row.

 #### Samplers: Built-ins

 | Name | Description | Signature |